dadam1026/Carbon-Farming-1/README.md

-Use more sophisticated and nuanced datasets for training and testing, such as those from NASA Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint Can callobarate with larger compaines, like Watershed, FarmBeats, John Deere, Bayer which acquired Mosanto (the world's largest seed company & major producer of pesticides and genetically modified crops), Syngeta (a subsidiary of China National Chemical), Corteva Argiscience (the agricultural uit of DowDuPont), satellite imagery providers, synthetic meat producers, like Beyond Meat & Impossible Foods, and universities pioneerig research in agricultural biotechnology.
+Use more sophisticated and nuanced datasets for training and testing, such as those from NASA Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint Can callobarate with larger compaines, like Watershed, FarmBeats, John Deere, Bayer which acquired Mosanto (the world's largest seed company & major producer of pesticides and genetically modified crops), Syngeta (a subsidiary of China National Chemical), Corteva Argiscience (the agricultural uit of DowDuPont), satellite imagery providers, synthetic meat producers, like Beyond Meat & Impossible Foods, ClimateTrace and universities pioneering research in agricultural biotechnology.

 *Heme Analysis
 *